swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/workshop_admin_workflow.md

 1. Workshop Administrator adds workshop to appropriate tab (by geography) on call for instructors [sign up sheet](https://docs.google.com/spreadsheets/d/1gYmN7zn1dcrQTFGunsCq6Pqj82Hs2csoCL9hjt0o3uo/edit#gid=0) and sends email to instructors list notifying them of upcoming opportunities.

 1. Workshop Administrator reviews list of instructors signed up as interested in upcoming workshops and tentatively places them based on experience, geography, and skill set.
 See [blog post for details](https://software-carpentry.org/blog/2018/01/assign-instructors.html).
+Selection guidelines include:

+    * **Other workshops has that person signed up for in that time period**  If they have volunteered to teach three workshops over the next few months, we likely won’t place them at all of them.
+However, we will take advantage of their flexibility to get them in on at least one.
+    * **Each person's experience with The Carpentries** We want to be sure to match up experienced instructors with new instructors, so new instructors are supported by experienced instructors.
+    * **Each person's skill set with Carpentries material**  We want to make sure each instructor is comfortable teaching the workshop content, and understands the other instructor's skills.
+    * **Each person's acadmic or professional domain** It can be helpful, but not required, to match the instructors' domain with the workshop audience.
+Instructors get opportunities to network in their fields, and learners get to hear from people working in those same fields.
+    * **Geography** While we do not guarantee local instructors at workshops, we do take this in consideration to keep the host site's cost down and to help build local communities.

 1. Workshop Administrator emails these instructors to confirm their availability, and returns back to the other instructors on the list if a conflict has since come up.